Varesismov/froglike/README.md

 It features:
 - 🐸 A frog protagonist with unique movement and combat mechanics
 - 🌀 Procedurally generated levels
-- 🧪 Randomly generated items and upgrades
+- 🧪 A wide variety of obtainable items
-- 🎨 Pixel art style
+- 🎨 Pixel art style, lot of character customization

 Currently in **early development**